sgrottel/statuslog/doc/getting-started.md

 All future values applicable to an entity form a stack.
 They are sorted first by future values for the entity, then future values for the time, and then sorted by their `validFor` time spans, starting with the shortest.
+If two future values for the same referenced object (entity or type) have the same length, their order is implementation dependent and therefore undefined.
 All future values start as soon as the last explicit event ends.
 Opposed to explicit events, they do not overwrite each other.
 They are evaluated following the sort order on their stack.